ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ##### Source NAT definitions to the external network
 {: #shared_vcd-ops-guide-source-nat-ext}

-A source NAT rule is necessary to allow traffic from the organization virtual data center network outbound to the internet.
+A source NAT rule is necessary to allow traffic from the Organization virtual data center network outbound to the internet.
 From the virtual data center for that edge gateway, create NAT44 Rules.
 For more information, see [Add a SNAT or a DNAT rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1DE460AE-DCCC-4BC8-96AC-52D06A4AFDE3.html){: external}.

 **Notes**
 Under the **NAT44 Rules**, click **SNAT Rule** and create the configuration by using the following selections.
-* For **Applied On**, select the organization virtual data center external network.
+* For **Applied On**, select the Organization virtual data center external network.
-* For **Original Source IP/Range**, enter your organization virtual data center Gateway CIDR.
+* For **Original Source IP/Range**, enter your Organization virtual data center Gateway CIDR.
 * For **Translated Source IP/Range**, click **SELECT**.
 Then, for **Select IP Address Network**, select the external network and choose one of the external network addresses that were assigned to your virtual data center.
 * Optionally, enter a destination port.
 * Optionally, enter a description.
 A description can be useful to identify the SNAT rule later.